Skip to content

 Bandwidth

 It will not be too long until you see a "bandwidth free in xxxxx..." message.
 As a long-term storage solution, hydrus is designed to be polite in its downloading--both to the source server and your computer.
-The client's default bandwidth rules have some caps to stop big mistakes, spread out larger jobs, and at a bare minimum, no domain will be hit more than once a second.
+It has complicated bandwidth rules that can operate in several different domains, and the default rules are capped conservatively to stop big mistakes and spread out larger jobs.
+For instance, at a bare minimum, no domain will be hit more than once a second.

-If you want to download 10,000 files, set up the queue and let it work.
+If you want to download a heap of files, set up the queue and let it work.
 The client will take breaks, likely even to the next day, but it will get there in time.
-Many users like to leave their clients on all the time, just running in the background, which makes these sorts of downloads a breeze--you check back in the evening and discover your download queues, watchers, and subscriptions have given you another thousand things to deal with.
+Many users like to leave their clients on all the time, just running in the background, which makes these sorts of downloads a breeze.

 Again: the real problem with downloading is not finding new things, it is keeping up with what you get.
 Start slow and figure out what is important to your bandwidth budget, hard drive budget, and free time budget.
 Almost everyone fails at this.